We are here to help you avoid overheating among your appliances!

 1. Do Not Overload Sockets

 Sometimes we think that the appliance serves the main problem when it comes to overheating.
 Actually, it is not. sometimes the problem starts with the power source or sockets.
 When we overload sockets, it makes it harder for the appliance to tap in power, making them work harder than they usually were made to do.
-So make sure, that if you are plugging a heavy duty appliance to a socket, don’t add in another heavy duty machine to share the electricity with.
+To avoid overheating, make sure that if you are plugging a heavy duty appliance to a socket, don’t add in another heavy duty machine to share the electricity with.
 For example, in the kitchen, don’t pair up a microwave oven to an electric cooker hob when you plan to use both simultaneously.
 The microwave oven uses a huge amount of electricity, and when used together with the electric cooker hob, there goes the battle of power tapping.
 This battle leads to overheating to either one of your appliances, and the worst case even with your electric sockets.
 If this happens, you are not only damaging your appliances, it can also result in a fire.

 2. Clean Appliances Properly